fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align  Align reads to contigs, and filter the resulting alignment. call   [+] Call mutations in contigs naïvely & compute diversity indices. fdr    [+] Estimate and fix FDRs for contigs' naïve mutation calls. spot   [+] Identify hotspots or coldspots in contigs. utils  [+] Various utility commands provided with strainFlye.
+  align   Align reads to contigs, and filter the resulting alignment. call    [+] Call mutations in contigs naïvely & compute diversity indices. fdr     [+] Estimate and fix FDRs for contigs' naïve mutation calls. spot    [+] Identify putative mutational hotspots or coldspots in contigs. smooth  [+] Generate and assemble smoothed and virtual reads. utils   [+] Various utility commands provided with strainFlye.
 ```

 ## Acknowledgements